armmol/HotelApp/README.md

 form - View of the app containing the Swing GUI.

-controller - Controller for the app containinf ServiceController.java.
+controller - Controller for the app containing ServiceController.java.

 utility - Containing a utility class ConstantStrings.

 contract - Contains interfaces for HotelRoom.java and ServiceController.java classes.

-driver - Containts Driver class HotelApp.java with main method to run the app.
+driver - Contains Driver class HotelApp.java with main method to run the app.

 Test classes - JUnit5